top of page

 One of the few images in the days before his departure.
 Mendieta was just 19.

-When was the last time you got to run into a veteran of WWII, Korea, and Vietnam?
-As of 2015, it will be nearly seventy-five years since WWII began.
-Assuming the youngest soldier enlisted at the age of eighteen in 1945, that veteran would be approaching 90.
-By 2025, ten years into the future, the youngest veteran t have joined the US Armed forces at the tail end of WWII will be nearly 100 years of age.
-If you are lucky enough to see one of these men in their distinctive blue caps, it's worth it to even tell them thank you.
-You probably won't get another chance within a few short years.
+When was the last time you met a veteran who served in WWII, Korea, and Vietnam?
+By 2015, almost seventy-five years had passed since WWII began.
+If the youngest soldier enlisted at eighteen in 1945, that veteran would be approaching 90.
+By 2025, a decade later, the youngest veteran who joined the US Armed Forces at the end of WWII will be close to 100 years old.
+If you're lucky enough to see one of these men in their distinctive blue caps, it's worth taking a moment to thank them.
+You might not have another chance in a few short years.

 I met World War II hero Lt.
-Hector Mendieta on the 8th of August, 2015.
-I had been involved in a fender-bender and was at the collision center when he walked in.
-There is something about a military man that I can usually pick up on.
-As soon as he sat down, this demure man invited a brief conversation-or so he thought. ‘’Sir, did you serve our country?’’
+Col Hector Mendieta on August 8, 2015.
+I was at the collision center after a minor car accident when he came in.
+There's something about military men that I can often recognize.
+As soon as he sat down, this humble man seemed open to a brief conversation—or so he thought.
+"Sir, did you serve our country?’’
 I asked.

-"Why yes, in fact, not a day goes by that I don’t think about the days we fought in that war.’’
-I assumed he meant WWII, unaware that he fought in Korea and Vietnam as well.
+"Why yes, not a day goes by that I don’t think about the days we fought in that war.’’
+I assumed he meant WWII, not knowing he also fought in Korea and Vietnam.

-In that moment, a spark ignited within me—a deep curiosity to uncover the stories woven into his past.
-His eyes lit up with gratitude, and a generous smile ran across his face as he realized someone was genuinely interested in his journey.
+At that moment, a spark ignited within me—a strong curiosity to discover the stories woven into his past.
+His eyes brightened with gratitude, and a wide smile appeared as he realized someone was genuinely interested in his journey.

-Mendieta graduated from Bruni High School when he was just sixteen.
+Mendieta graduated from Bruni High School at sixteen.
 Two years into his college studies, President Roosevelt sent a message to the university allowing ROTC students to graduate with an officer's commission and rank.
-Technically speaking, at the age of nineteen, he had already graduated from college!
+Technically, at nineteen, he had already graduated from college!
 "I am an Aggie, a Texas A&M Aggie, you better believe it.
 I know I live in Austin, but I'll root for my Aggies every time!"
 He shared that he served with the 1326 Engineer General Service Regiment, an all-black general service regiment at Camp Clairborne.
-After graduating Officer Candidate School, at just 19 years and 200 days, Mendieta stood among the youngest of the young, becoming one of three soldiers to rise to the rank of platoon leader and Second Lieutenant during the tumultuous days of World War II.
+After graduating Officer Candidate School, at just 19 years and 200 days, Mendieta was among the youngest, becoming one of three soldiers to rise to the rank of platoon leader and Second Lieutenant during the tumultuous days of World War II.

 '"...My family had proudly served in World War I and World War II.
 It was always a great source of pride to be able to say that I was fighting for America.''

-Lieutenant Hector Mendieta was in the Aggie Corps of Engineers and from humble beginnings in Bruni Texas, in Webb County.
-His family moved around a bit, spending time in other small Texas towns like Uvalde, Eagle Pass, and Del Rio.
-History often intertwines the most unexpected people, places, and events in the least obvious moments.
-And it so happened that I found myself at the heart of one such occasion.
-This is the story of Hector Mendieta, mostly in his own words.
-I merely provide the historical framework and context for a better understanding of the moment.
-Other than that, this is rare eyewitness, primary-source evidence and it is one of the greatest stories you've never heard.
+Lieutenant Hector Mendieta was part of the Aggie Corps of Engineers, originating from modest roots in Bruni, Texas, located in Webb County.
+His family relocated several times, living in other small Texas towns such as Uvalde, Eagle Pass, and Del Rio.
+History often weaves together unexpected individuals, locations, and events in the most unforeseen moments.
+It was during one of these instances that I found myself deeply involved.
+This is the tale of Hector Mendieta, primarily in his own words.
+I simply offer the historical framework and context for a clearer understanding of the event.
+Beyond that, this stands as rare firsthand, primary-source evidence, and it is one of the greatest stories you've never heard.

-THE INTERVIEW - A BEHIND-THE-SCENES LOOK AT HOW LT.
-COLONEL MENDIETTA AND I MET AND THE HISTORICAL METHOD I TOOK IN THE INTERVIEW PROCESS
+THE INTERVIEW - A BEHIND-THE-SCENES LOOK AT HOW LTC MENDIETA AND I MET AND THE HISTORICAL METHOD I TOOK IN THE INTERVIEW PROCESS

 History often puts the most unexpected of people, places, and events together in the least obvious of moments.
-This would become one of these occasions.
-This is the story of Hector Mendietta and how he would be an eyewitness to one of the most riveting moments in World War II.
+This would become one of those moments.
+Here is the tale of Hector Mendieta and how he witnessed one of the most captivating events of World War II.

-The more he recalled, the more he would suddenly remember.
-And I began thinking to myself how sad it was that we don't know or even show interest in speaking to these heroes who were willing to die for the country.
-They are the last of a dying breed: tough, determined, committed.
-Lt Col Mendietta was a troop leader who led from the front and was known for his fighting spirit and endurance.
+The more he remembered, the more memories came flooding back.
+I started to reflect on how unfortunate it is that we neither know nor show interest in speaking to these heroes who were ready to sacrifice their lives for the country.
+They are the last of a vanishing generation: resilient, determined, committed.
+Lt.
+Col. Mendieta was a leader who led from the front, renowned for his fighting spirit and stamina.

-Due to his age and injuries he suffered in Vietnam, he is unable to speak for more than twenty-to-thirty minutes at a time.
-The interview was carried out over a series of visits.
-I found every reason to take care of the man, and the things we discovered through his untold story would make an epic movie.
+Because of his age and the injuries he sustained in Vietnam, he can only speak for twenty to thirty minutes at a time.
+The interview was conducted over several visits.
+I found every reason to care for the man, and the stories we uncovered from his untold narrative could make an epic film.

-When his career was finally over, he began to take up environmental concerns and began working for the Texas Department of Health Municipal Solid Waste Program.
-"I saw such extreme poverty and people living in filth.
-When I saw an opportunity to change some things right here in my home state, I jumped at the chance."
-He added, "I had seen the terrible destruction war has on people's lives and I knew I could move things for the better."
+After his career ended, he turned his attention to environmental issues and began working with the Texas Department of Health Municipal Solid Waste Program.
+"I witnessed extreme poverty and people living in squalor.
+When I saw a chance to make some changes in my home state, I seized it."
+He continued, "I had seen the devastating impact of war on people's lives and knew I could help make a positive difference."

-He was a rare soldier who fought in both the European and the Pacific theatres and was given a once-in-a-lifetime opportunity to write a chapter of the war himself by building the prison that would house the surrendering German High Command.
-He stood inches away from them, taking their surrender and showing them to the prison he was in charge of building.
-It took him just three days to complete a mission that would leave a lifetime of memories.....
+He was a unique soldier who served in both the European and Pacific theaters and was given a rare opportunity to contribute to the war by constructing the prison that would hold the surrendering German High Command.
+He stood just inches away from them, accepting their surrender and guiding them to the prison he had built.
+In just three days, he accomplished a mission that would leave him with lifelong memories...

 The Setting